 Making sure your business’s various profiles are consistent across all the digital touch points where your current or future customers can find you is really important.

 For small businesses especially, this will help to ensure your brand is recognisable, discoverable, and not confused with another brand.

-Whether you’re at the stage of establishing your digital presence, or if you already have several accounts across platforms but need to bring them in-line, read on for some top tips.
+Whether you’re at the stage of establishing your social presence, or if you already have several accounts across platforms but need to bring them in-line, read on for some top tips.

 When setting up your business’s social media accounts, it is crucial to keep the naming and handles as consistent as possible.
-Ideally, you’d use the same name across every platform!
+Ideally, you’d use your business name and keep it the same across every platform!

 Sometimes though, a name will already be taken - for example, the handle might be available on Instagram, but not Twitter.

 Try to carry out a bit of research before you start naming your accounts to check that the name you want will work on every platform.

 If a username is already taken on one platform, you could always try putting an underscore in, or adding the location of your business as a way to work around it.
 For example, one business might have the accounts shown in the image on the left hand side, where it wasn’t possible to have one single name.